PoisotLab/ms_metaweb_transfer/manuscript.md

 respectively species being lost, or almost all links being kept -- we settled on the value that allowed all species to remained.

-![Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu* @Schoener1989FooWeb.
+![Left: there is a linear relationship between the values on the first dimension of the left subspace and generality, *i.e.* the relative number of preys, *sensu* @Schoener1989FooWeb.
 Species with a value of 0 in this subspace are at the bottom-most trophic level.
 Right: there is, similarly, a linear relationship between the position of a species on the first dimension of the right subspace and its vulnerability, *i.e.* the relative number of predators.
-Taken together, these two figures show that the first-order representation of this network would capture its degree distribution.](figures/figure-degree.png){#fig:degree}
+Species with a value of 0 in this subspace are at the highest trophic level.
+Taken together, these two figures show that the first-order representation of this network can capture its degree distribution.](figures/figure-degree.png){#fig:degree}

-The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators.
+The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators of any given species.
 Importantly, this implies that a rank 1 approximation represents the configuration model [@Park2004StaMec] for the metaweb, or (accounting for the probabilistic nature of the degree) the soft configuration model [@vanderHoorn2018SpaMax], both of which are maximum